RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 # Introduction

-Diffusion-weighted Magnetic Resonance Imaging (DW-MRI) is a non-invasive biomedical imaging technique that allows us to infer properties of brain tissue microstructure in vivo.
-Diffusion tensor imaging (DTI), one of the most commonly used DW-MRI techniques, models diffusion anisotropy of tissues using a second-order tensor known as the diffusion tensor (DT) [@Basser1994-zd], [@Basser1994-hg].
+Diffusion-weighted Magnetic Resonance Imaging (DW-MRI)  is a biomedical imaging technique that allows the non-invasive acquisition of in vivo data from which tissue microstructure can be inferred.
+Diffusion tensor imaging (DTI), one of the most commonly used DW-MRI techniques in the brain, models diffusion anisotropy of tissues using a second-order tensor known as the diffusion tensor (DT) [@Basser1994-zd], [@Basser1994-hg].
 DTI-based measures such as fractional anisotropy (FA) and mean diffusivity (MD) are normally used to assess properties of brain microstructure.
 For example, FA is thought to be an indicator of different microstructural properties: packing density of axons, and the density of myelin in nerve fibers [@Beaulieu2002-tl], but also indicates white matter coherence -- the alignment of axons within a measurement voxel.
-However, because a measurement voxel can contain partial volumes of different types of tissue, these measures are not always specific to one particular type of tissue.
+However, because a measurement voxel can contain multiple types of tissue, these measures are not always specific to one particular type of tissue, an effect called partial voluming.
-For example, diffusion anisotropy in regions near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebral spinal fluid (CSF).
-To remove the influence of this free water diffusion contamination, the DTI model can be expanded to take into account the contributions of free water diffusion by representing the tissue compartments with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient of $3.0 \times 10^{-3}  mm^{2}.s^{-1}$.
+For example, diffusion anisotropy in image voxels near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebral spinal fluid (CSF).
+To remove the influence of the freely diffusing CSF and quantify changes that are specifically related to brain tissue, the DTI model can be extended to separately take into account the contributions of tissue and CSF by representing the tissue compartments with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient.
 Recently, two procedures were proposed by Hoy and colleagues to fit this two compartment model to diffusion-weighted data acquired with two or more diffusion gradient-weightings [@Hoy2014-lk,].
-Although these procedures have been shown to provide diffusion based measures stable to different free water contamination degrees, the authors mentioned that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk,].
+Although these procedures have been shown to provide diffusion based measures which are stable to different degrees of free water contamination, the authors noted that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk].
 In this work, we provide the first open-source reference implementation of the free water contamination DTI model.
 All implementations are made in Python based on the descriptions provided in Hoy et al.'s original article.
 For speed optimization, all necessary standard